FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 \subsubsection{Expression tree and precedence poset}

 The approach in this section and the next mirrors that of Section~\ref{subsec:evo:Kblocks}.
-However, dealing with the product aggregates (under the $\varphi'$ part of the query) requires extra care.
+However, dealing with the product aggregates (under the $\varphi'$ part of the query, as in~\eqref{eq:varphi:phi'}) requires extra care.
 In particular, the corresponding variables do not play a role in determining the connected components when we construct the expression tree.
-(They do not belong to the set $K$ defined by \eqref{eqn:the:set:K}.)
-And, they do not contribute directly to the width $\faqw(\sigma)$, because $\faqw(\sigma)$ is defined only on $U_k$ for $k\in K$.
-While our algorithm was designed for $\faq$, it might be helpful if the reader uses $\sqcq$ as the running example for this section.
+And they do not contribute directly to the width $\faqw(\sigma)$, because $\faqw(\sigma)$ is defined only over $U_k$ for $k\in K$ (where $K$ was defined by \eqref{eqn:the:set:K}).
+While the discussion in this section is meant for $\faq$ of the form \eqref{eqn:faqIdempotent}, it might be helpful if the reader uses $\sqcq$ as the running example for this section.